For many people, broadband connection speed is the deciding factor when choosing a broadband package.

 In order to get an accurate reading, you should close all other programs, webpages and games before starting the speed test.

 Can a connection be sped up without changing provider?

 Yes.
 If you use a wireless connection, you can try changing the channels or broadcast type of your router.
 If you are feeling incredibly geeky, you can even forward the ports on your router.

 This works very well for programs, games and utilities, but cannot be done for internet browsers like Internet Explorer or FireFox.

 More information about broadband speed: What broadband speed can I get?

 The speed of broadband that you can get depends mainly on where you live.

 Are you in a rural or urban area?
-Broadband is consistently faster in urban areas.
+Broadband is consistently faster in cities and larger towns.

 The distance of your house from the telephone exchange will also affect your speed.
 The closer you are, the faster your connection

 To see an accurate approximation for your home, try our postcode checker, which scans your connection, analyses your broadband exchange and works out what broadband speeds you can get.